 3. Your anxiety is amplified.

 Anxiety is a real mental health issue and it’s about time we address it for what it is.
 People who bottle up their emotions can’t also share the struggle they face due to their anxiety, thereby making them more anxious and more prone to not opening up.

 This cycle continues as you feel anxious when you don’t open up to people and you cannot open up to people because you are way too anxious.
 It’s truly a vicious cycle.

 4. You struggle to start or keep a conversation.

-You get so used to with the idea of keeping things to yourself that you end up doing it with even the basic conversation.
-You need to ditch this idea and let your ideas out with conversation.
+You get so used to the idea of keeping things to yourself that you end up doing it with even the basic conversation.
+You need to ditch this idea and speak your mind whenever you feel like it and add to any conversation.

 9. The bottled emotions get overwhelming.

 You can bottle up only so much.
-When unchecked for long the emotions gain critical mass.
-There will be a time when you reach the breaking point and in those moments even the simplest emotions can cause a lot of pain.
+When unchecked for long, the emotions gain critical mass.
+There will be a time when you reach your breaking point and in those moments even the simplest emotions can cause a lot of pain to you.